TypeScript

 sends a signed transaction

-with the specified instruction and returns a TransactionSignature
+with the specified instruction and returns a TransactionSignature.

-is automatically included as
+When using .rpc, the Wallet from the Provider is automatically included as

 a signer.